Contractible subshifts: The new group properties

+Generally, one expects dimension to behave according to $\dim(A \times B) \leq \dim(A) + \dim(B)$, where $A \times B$ is some type of product of $A$ and $B$.
 It is known that in the case of asymptotic dimension of groups, such a formula holds for group extensions \cite{BeDr06}, and in the case of Lebesgue covering dimension of metric spaces, it holds for the direct product.

 Our naive formula suffices for us because in our applications we are only interested in finiteness of the dimension.
-However, it seems likely that one can use standard dimension-theoretic tricks to improve on it.
+We do not know in which situations the stronger formula holds.

 \begin{question} Does periodic asymptotic dimension stay finite in general group extensions?
 Does the formula $\pdim(G) \leq \pdim(K) + \pdim(H)$ hold for periodic asymptotic dimension for (split or non-split) group extensions? \end{question}